Husqvarna 440 vs Husqvarna 440E: Which One’s Best?

 The Husqvarna 440 is an affordable, efficient, and lightweight chainsaw.
-It is 18 inches and features a 2.4 horsepower X-Torq.
-For you, this means that it uses less energy and reduces emissions, which are better for both the environment and your budget.
+It is 18 inches long and features a 2.4 horsepower X-Torq.
+It uses less energy and reduces emissions, which is better for the environment and your budget.
 At the same time, it is powerful enough for light to medium sawing.

-In addition to the power and energy savings, the 440 also includes a LowVib antivibration system.
+In addition to the power and energy savings, the 440 includes a LowVib antivibration system.
 This system reduces the vibration from the machine.
-As a result, you should be able to wield the chainsaw for longer periods of time without fatigue.
+As a result, you should be able to wield the chainsaw for longer periods without fatigue.

 To make the 440 even easier to use, it also includes an Air Injection Centrifugal air system.
-This then removes large debris before it touches the filter.
-The system elongates the filter’s life, which means you don’t have to change it as often.
-Similarly, it includes a snap-lock cylinder cover that makes changing spark plugs and cleaning easy.
+This removes large debris before it touches the filter.
+The system elongates the filter’s life, and you don’t have to change it as often.
+Similarly, it includes a snap-lock cylinder cover, which makes changing spark plugs and cleaning easy.

-Even the chain tensioner is easier to access than on other chainsaw lines.
-It is side-mounted, which makes it easy to access the device.
+Even the chain tensioner is easier to access than on other chainsaws.
 However, you will need to use the T-wrench provided to fix the tensioning system.

 Overview of the Husqvarna 440E:

-All in all, the 440E is basically an exact replacement of the 440 with one minor update.
-However, this update makes the 440E slightly more expensive on certain websites than the 440 (though it is the same price on many websites).
+Overall, the 440E is an exact replacement for the 440 with one minor update.
+However, the update makes the 440E slightly more expensive on certain websites than the 440 (though it is the same price on many websites).
 The difference in cost is almost nonexistent.